sequana/resources/software/README.rst

-Snpashots of Software used by Sequana
+Sppashots of Software used by Sequana
 ----------------------------------------
-Motivation, some pages or software are hard to find or links may not be available on the long run.
+Motivation: some software are hard to find or links may not be available on the long run.